ablab/npdtools/README.md

     Number of threads. *The default value is 50% of all available CPUs* but not less than 1.
     If NPDtools fails to determine the number of CPUs, the maximum number of threads is set to *4*.

+`--debug`
+    Run in the debug mode: more verbose output and keep intermediate files.

+`--version`
+    Show program's version number and exit.

 `-h` (or `--help`)
     Show all available options and exit.

 ### Advanced options